-The CAHPS Analysis Program was initially written for the CAHPS Health Plan Survey.
-Therefore, variable names, examples, and other references throughout the program often refer to health plans.
+Because the CAHPS Analysis Program was initially written for the CAHPS Health Plan Survey, variable names, examples, and other references throughout the program often refer to health plans.
 This has no bearing on the suitability of the program for analyzing data on other types of entities.
-For specific instructions on adapting the program for other surveys, please refer to Preparing and Analyzing Data in the instruction documents available for the survey you are using.
-This document is not available for all CAHPS surveys.